San Diego Wrongful Termination Attorney

 The legal process for resolving a wrongful termination case can be complex, whether you seek legal remedy through a complaint with the DFEH or in a lawsuit.
 An experienced lawyer can help you build a strong case to pass through the DFEH, or they can help you determine whether to file in Federal Court or State Court, which is a tactical decision that varies from case to case based on the circumstances of your complaint and the specific laws that apply.

 California wrongful termination laws are nuanced and may vary on a case-by-case basis.
 Furthermore, many employers claim (often falsely) that because California is an at-will state, they are within their rights to fire an employee at any time for any reason.
-However, they have no right to fire someone for an illegal reason, and our wrongful termination attorney at the Law Offices of Devon K. Roepcke can assist you in determining whether you have a wrongful termination case on your hands.
+However, they have no right to fire someone for an illegal reason.
+If you were subjected to wrongful termination in San Diego, our wrongful termination attorney at the Law Office of Devon K. Roepcke, PC can assist you in determining whether you have a wrongful termination case on your hands.

-Schedule a free consultation with the Law Offices of Devon K. Roepcke to get started on your wrongful termination case immediately.
+Call our wrongful termination lawyer in San Diego at (619) 492-2444 to schedule a free consultation with the Law Office of Devon K. Roepcke, PC to get started on your wrongful termination case immediately.

 Devon was extremely knowledgeable and helpful about employment law.
 He consulted with me about a potential case and was honest, thorough, and easy to talk to.
 I would definitely recommend him!- R.S.